El Argentino — a guitar by Louis Scafa, New York City.

 It is not merely decorative.
 It is a signature.

-Running the full length of the headstock’s center rib is a strip of marquetry inlay: alternating diamond-shaped lozenges of light and dark wood, set with a precision that has not loosened in nearly seventy years.
+Running the full length of the headstock’s center rib is a strip of marquetry inlay: alternating diamond-shaped lozenges of light and dark wood, set with a precision that has not loosened in seventy years.
 The pattern creates an optical illusion of depth — a chain of interlocking cubes that appear to recede into the wood.

 The soundboard is spruce — old-growth, with grain lines so tight they are almost impossible to count.
-Aged nearly seventy years, it has deepened to a warm amber.
+Aged seventy years, it has deepened to a warm amber.

 The back and sides are figured rosewood, bookmatched so that the grain mirrors symmetrically on either side of the center seam.
 These are the materials of a serious instrument, chosen by someone who understood what each one would contribute to the finished voice.